iBehave-CADRE/BIT-Boy/00_ECERCISES_Instructions.md

 ## Exercises Medium

+Here modues with more complex functionality are implemented and in some cases integrated.

 [Go To Exercises Medium](02_EXERCISES_medium.md)

 ### 1. Read an Analog or Digital Signal and Plot it via Serial Communication